 May 23, 1911 – The New York Public Library was officially dedicated.

-May 23, 1914 – Wealthy Brewton, Ala. resident Thomas R. Miller, president of the T.R.
+May 23, 1914 – Wealthy Brewton, Ala. resident Thomas Richard Miller, president of the T.R.
 Miller Mill Co. and Citizens Bank, died at the age of 74 in Atlanta around 3:15 p.m.
 Born in Brooklyn on April 7, 1843, he was buried in the Union Cemetery in Brewton.

 May 23, 1917 - Alabama author Celestine Sibley was born in Holley, Fla.